Twoure/KissNetwork.bundle/README.md

   - [Bookmarks](#bookmarks)
 - [About](#about)

-##Introduction
+## Introduction

-This is a plugin that creates a new channel in Plex Media Server to view content from these websites: [Kissanime.com](http://kissanime.com/), [Kissasian.com](http://kissasian.com/), [Kisscartoon.me](http://kisscartoon.me/), and [Kissmanga.com](http://kissmanga.com/).
+This is a plugin that creates a new channel in [Plex Media Server](https://plex.tv/) to view content from these websites: [Kissanime.to](https://kissanime.to/), [Kissasian.com](http://kissasian.com/), [Kisscartoon.me](http://kisscartoon.me/), and [Kissmanga.com](http://kissmanga.com/).
 It is currently under development and as such, should be considered alpha software and potentially unstable.
 If you try it and it works for you (or if not!) please let me know.

 > **Note:** the author of this plugin has no affiliation with the Kiss sites nor the owners of the content that they host.

 [Table Of Contents](#table-of-contents)

-##Version
+## Version

 Current Version: `1.0.0`

 [Table Of Contents](#table-of-contents)

-##Features
+## Features

 - Watch video content across all Kiss sites (quality ranges from 360p to 1080p)
 - Choose which Kiss sites to view content, hide others